portal-cornell/robotouille/renderer/configuration/README.md

 {
     "version" = The current version of the configuration file

-    "player" = A list of player models that can be used in the game.
-Currently, robotouille is single-player ONLY.
-So the name of the player cannot be changed.
+    "player" = A dictionary of player models that can be used in the game.
+Currently, Robotouille only supports setting a single set of assets to be used for all players.
     {
-        "robot" = The name of the player (cannot be changed) {
+        "robot" = A dictionary of assets to draw the player model {
             "front" = The image for the front of the player "back" = The image for the back of the player